ledgersmb/LedgerSMB/README.md

  * PostgreSQL client libraries
  * Either:
-   * PostgreSQL development package (so cpanm can compile DBD::Pg)
+   * PostgreSQL development package (so cpanm can compile DBD::Pg) (RedHat: postgresql-devel, Debian: libpq-dev)
-   * DBD::Pg (so cpanm recognises that it won't need to compile it)
+   * DBD::Pg 3.4.2+ (so cpanm recognises that it won't need to compile it)

 Then, some of the features listed below have system requirements as well: